Tuesday, May 15, 2007

 The Library of Michigan is also part of the changing library scene.
 The Library of Michigan did not create the Michigan eLibrary catalog and resource sharing system (MeLCat), or require participation in statewide delivery as a pre-requisite to participation, in order to usurp two of the established roles that library cooperatives had played to date.
 We did it because it was time to do it and because it was the role of a state library to support the expansion of statewide services into the 21st century.
 Regardless of the intent, however, clearly library directors and staff began to see that those two services (resource sharing and delivery) are moving away from being defined by region or library cooperative, and they began to ask about the future.

 I emphasized that change in the system is inevitable, as evidenced by the fact that change was already under way.
-I urged people to engage in developing and designing a new model, to be proactive about the change that is unavoidable by having a hand in shaping it.
+I urged people to engage in developing and designing a new model, to be proactive about the change that is inevitable by having a hand in shaping it.
 Library cooperatives or regionally distributed service to public libraries can still play a significant role in the success of our public and other types of libraries, but only if new aspects of that role are discovered and defined.
 My hope was to ignite successful thinking and action to design a new model for regional services to libraries before the old model gradually but inevitably falls out of relevance and utility.
 Unfortunately, the fiscal crisis in the state has arrived before we were able to have something new and solid in place.
 But, that does not mean that we should abandon our efforts to define and create a new model that incorporates sustainable components for the statewide and regional enhancement of public library service for all of Michigan’s residents in a fashion that will convince the state Budget Office and the state Legislature to appropriate state funds to support it.

 What are my ideas about how to design the new model?